 Choosing between supervised and unsupervised learning

-In very general terms though, assess these pointers:
+In very general terms, however, it is important to assess these pointers:

 - Evaluate data.
-Perhaps an obvious point, but one that is worth mentioning.
+Perhaps an obvious point, but one worth mentioning.
 Is it labeled or unlabeled?
 Could expert consultation facilitate additional labeling?

 - Define the goal.
 Is the problem defined and likely to reoccur?
 Alternatively, will an algorithm have a better chance of identifying unknown problems ahead of time?